PlaidCloud/website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 ## A Note to Cluster Administrators

 This tutorial assumes that a signer is setup to serve the certificates API.
-The Kubernetes controller manager provides a default implementation of a signer.
+The PlaidCloud controller manager provides a default implementation of a signer.
 To enable it, pass the `--cluster-signing-cert-file` and `--cluster-signing-key-file` parameters to the controller manager with paths to your Certificate Authority's keypair.